junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Introduced in Senate
 - 2016-07-14 — Referred to the Committee on Foreign Relations.
 (Sponsor introductory remarks on measure: CR S5172-5173)
+- 2016-12-06 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-12-07 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2016-12-07 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2016-12-07 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 708.